MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ## 3. Add the App Center SDK to your solution

-The App Center SDK can be integrated using Xamarin Studio, Visual Studio, or the Package Manager Console.
+The App Center SDK can be integrated using Visual Studio 2017, Visual Studio for Mac, or the Package Manager Console.

-### Visual Studio for Mac or Xamarin Studio
+### Visual Studio for Mac

 * Under your project, select **Packages**, open context menu and click **Add packages**.
 * Search for **App Center**, and select **App Center Analytics** and **App Center Crashes**.
 * Click **Add Packages**.

-### Visual Studio for Windows
+### Visual Studio on Windows

 * Navigate to the **Project > Manage NuGet Packages...**
 * Search for **App Center**, then install **Microsoft.AppCenter.Analytics** and **Microsoft.AppCenter.Crashes** packages.

 ### Package Manager Console

-* Make sure the Package Manager Console is opened in either Xamarin Studio or Visual Studio.
-You will have to install an add-in for Xamarin Studio.
+* Make sure the Package Manager Console is opened in either Visual Studio 2017 or Visual Studio for Mac (you will have to install an add-in for Visual Studio for Mac).
 * Type the following commands:

    `PM> Install-Package Microsoft.AppCenter.Analytics`